Wheelchair Accessible Tate Modern Cafe London

 Wheelchair accessible lift to upper floors

-Being at the midpoint of the DIY London Southbank Walk, the cafe or restaurant in the Tate Modern makes for an excellent spot to break your journey.
+Being at the midpoint of the DIY London Thames Walk, the cafe or restaurant in the Tate Modern makes for an excellent spot to break your journey.
 The perfect pitstop.

 The Riverside Café is located on Level 1 of the Natalie Bell building (the ground floor of the Boiler House) and serves freshly-prepared sandwiches, wraps, salads, baked goods, and drinks.
 With some pretty amazing views.